Serjeel-Ranjan-911/UNOGame/Document/README.md

 Each card in game is represented using two letters.
 First letter represent color and second one number.

-Special cards have first letter as "x" representing no color
+Action cards have first letter as "x" representing no color

 ```json
 [